mcnabola/League-Manager/README.md

 # League-Manager
-College project to create a modular League Manager that is versatile to work with any sport.
+College project to create a modular League Manager that is versatile enough to work with any sport.

+Written in Java